Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-distribution.md

 ### Validator and delegator rewards

 :::{important}
-Passive distribution means that validators and delegators need to manually collect their fee rewards by [submitting withdrawal transactions](../how-to/terrad/subcommands.md#tx-distribution-withdraw-rewards).
+Passive distribution means that validators and delegators need to manually collect their fee rewards by [submitting withdrawal transactions](../how-to/daodiseod/subcommands.md#tx-distribution-withdraw-rewards).
 :::

 Collected rewards are pooled globally and distrubuted to validators and delegators.
 Each validator has the opportunity to charge delegators commission on the rewards collected on behalf of the delegators.
 Fees are collected directly into a global reward pool and a validator proposer-reward pool.
 Due to the nature of passive accounting, whenever changes to parameters which affect the rate of reward distribution occur, withdrawal of rewards must also occur.

 ### Community pool

-The community pool is a reserve of tokens designated for funding projects that promote further adoption and stimulate growth for the Terra economy.
+The community pool is a reserve of tokens designated for funding projects that promote further adoption and stimulate growth for the Daodiseo economy.
 The comminuty pool used to be funded by seigniorage.
 As of Columbus-5, all seigniorage is burned, and the community pool no longer receives funding.

 ## State